MusicWeb International One of the most grown-up review sites around 2023

 Dvořák Steven Isserlis is an obvious choice for both concertos and Rostropovich with Giulini is one of the great recordings of the B minor.

-Foote The only recording of this work by Douglas Moore was on LP and will be hard to find but can be heard on YouTube.
-It deserves a modern recording.
+Foote The recording of this work by Douglas Moore on LP will be hard to find but it can be heard on YouTube, as can a recent performance by Ruslan Biryukov.
+It deserves a modern recording and Julian Schwarz is planning to make one.

 Gretchaninov The premiere recording of an interesting late romantic four movement concerto played by Alexander Ivashkin.